winlongh0rn/DoomDeck/README.md

 # DoomDeck

-A project that allows UZDoom to display on and receive controls from an Elgato Stream Deck.
+A project that allows UZDoom to display on and receive controls from an Elgato Stream Deck MK.2.

 *Definitely not made with the assistance of ChatGPT because I have basically no knowledge of TypeScript or anything C based (why would I **EVER** do that?)*